 CMMC is a standard for implementing cybersecurity.
 Its framework includes a certification element to confirm processes and practices are in place at your organization.
 The intention is to protect sensitive unclassified information in the supply chain.
 All organizations that conduct business with the Department of Defense (DoD) will soon be required to be CMMC certified.
 For the 220,000 DoD contractors and sub-contractors, this is critical news.
+In addition, Microsoft is now advising that organizations need GCC High licenses to demonstrate CMMC maturity levels.

 Many other organizations across all industries are looking to CMMC as a benchmark for compliance.
 For example, CMMC and FedRAMP share a common security model.
 FedRAMP (Federal Risk and Authorization Management Program) is an extensive process requiring a third-party audit to assess the security of Cloud solutions and services used by the U.S. federal agencies.